Philippe Laffont

-Philippe Laffont (born 1967) is a Belgian, French-American hedge fund manager, investor, and philanthropist.
+Philippe Laffont (born 1967) is a Belgian hedge fund manager, investor, and philanthropist.
 He is the founder and chief investment officer of Coatue Management, a global technology focused investment firm managing tens of billions of dollars in assets.
 Laffont is known for his early investments in transformative technology companies and his roots as a "Tiger Cub” a term for alumni of Julian Robertson’s Tiger Management.

 Early life and education

-Laffont was born in Belgium, grew up in France and later moved to the United States.
-He earned both a Bachelor of Science and a Master of Science in Computer Science from the Massachusetts Institute of Technology (MIT), graduating in 1991.
+Philippe Laffont was born in Belgium to a French family and holds French nationality.
+From an early age, he developed a strong interest in computers and technology, and reportedly dreamed of working at Apple as a teenager.

+He later moved to the United States to study at the Massachusetts Institute of Technology, where he earned a degree in computer science.
+Despite his technical background, Laffont later described himself humorously as a “repressed mediocre computer scientist.”

+After graduating, he briefly worked at McKinsey & Company in Madrid before moving into finance.

 Career

 Early career

 Laffont began his professional career as a management consultant at McKinsey & Company in Madrid.
 He later joined Tiger Management as a research analyst in 1996, where he focused on telecommunications and technology investments.

 Coatue Management

 In 1999, Laffont founded Coatue Management, named after a beach on Nantucket Island.
 The firm specializes in technology, media, and telecommunications sectors and operates in both public and private markets.
+Under Laffont's leadership, Coatue has become one of the most prominent tech-focused hedge funds globally, with assets under management estimated to range from $25 billion to $46 billion.

+Coatue has invested in major public companies such as Amazon, Meta Platforms, Microsoft, Nvidia, and Taiwan Semiconductor Manufacturing Company (TSMC).
+The firm is also active in venture capital, backing private companies including ByteDance, Snap, DoorDash, and OpenAI.